ibnzUK/Photoshop-NFT-Generator/README.md

 # PHOTOSHOP NFT GENERATOR

-This script generates NFTs from a Photoshop file based on layer groups and traits.
+This script generates NFT art from a Photoshop file based on layer groups and traits.

 ![Screenshot](screenshots/opensea.png)